 - Course Coordinator

 - Blough,Douglas M

 - ECE 2035 [min C] or ECE 2036 [min c]

 - Course covers a number of programming techniques for distributed and parallel computing and other advanced methods, such as multiprecision arithmetic and nonblocking I/O.

 - No Textbook Specified.

-- create high-quality visual 3-D images of complex objects using the OpenGL graphics int
+- Create high-quality visual 3-D images of complex objects using the OpenGL graphics library.

-- create programs without memory leaks using the Smart Pointers approach.
+- Create programs without memory leaks using the RAII ans smart pointers

 - Topical Outline